Stefaneliasen/Security_Project/README.md

 `Database <-> Backend -> * JSON REQUESTS * <-  Frontend` relationship.

+We will use the current points, build on another idea of a subject for a website:

 * **SQL injection preventions**
 * **Hashing of passwords**
 * **Crypto ciphering of user details**